jolana-veneny/nightmare/modules/02-intro_tooling/pwntools/readme.md

 Pwntools is a python ctf library designed for rapid exploit development.
 It essentially help us write exploits quickly, and has a lot of useful functionality behind it.

 Also one thing to note, pwntools has Python2 and Python3 versions.
-Atm this course uses the Python2, but I have plans to switch it all over to Python3.
+Atm this course uses mostly Python3, but I have plans to switch it all over to Python3.
 Just keep in mind that some things change between Python2 to the Python3 versions, however the changes are relatively small.

-If some pwntools script doesn't work for you, assume it's a Python2-3 conversion issue and fix it.

 ## Installation

 It's fairly simple process.
 The installation process is pretty much just using pip:

 ```
-$    sudo pip install pwn
+$    sudo python3 -m pip install --upgrade pip
+$    python3 -m pip install --upgrade pwntools
 ```

 If you have any problems, google will help a lot.